programminghistorian/jekyll/en/editor-guidelines.md

 [create a new issue]: https://github.com/programminghistorian/jekyll/issues/new

-## 4) Inform the Editor
+## 5) Inform the Editor

-Once the lesson has been published, inform the editor.
+Once the lesson has been published, inform the editor and ensure they have added the lesson to the twitter bot pipeline.